 To be successful, we expect the Working Group to have approximately 10 to 15 active principal members for its 18-month duration.
 We also expect a large public review group that will participate in the mailing list discussions.

 The W3C Team expects to dedicate the services of one engineer, full-time, for the 2.3-year duration of the Working Group.
-Yves Lafon will provide this effort, with the help of Hugo Haas (Sep 2000 - Feb 2002) and Carine Bournez (Feb 2002 - ).
+Yves Lafon will provide this effort.
+Yves was helped by Hugo Haas (Sep 2000 - Feb 2002) and Carine Bournez (Feb 2002 - Feb 2004).

 W3C promotes an open working environment.
 Whenever possible, technical decisions should be made unencumbered by intellectual property right (IPR) claims.